 Use the CPC Special Topics Form on the Registrar's website under Faculty Forms.

-Requests should include the faculty member's name, the department, course number (x91 for fall or x92 for spring, where x indicates the level of the course), the title, and a course description.
-Forms may be sent to the Registrar by email (as attachments).
-Multiple courses may be included on the same form.
-The process might be made more efficient if the department chair were to compile, as much as is practicable, all special topics for the department and forward them in one document.
+Requests should include the faculty member's name, the department, course level (100, 200, 300, 400), the title, and a course description.
+The department chair/program director should send forms to the Registrar and the chair of CPC by email (as attachments).
+The process might be made more efficient if the department chair were to compile, as much as is practicable, all special topics for the department and forward them at the same time.
 The Registrar will compile a list of special topics courses for review and reporting by CPC.

 Because the new course catalogue will contain only courses adopted to the permanent curriculum, special topics will not be listed.
 The deadlines for reporting to CPC are as follows:

 August 25 for fall enrollment -- Emergency changes only!

 January 10 for spring registration -- Emergency changes only!